Koxx3/minimo/documents/help_settings_en.md

 - Smartphone connected : your smartphone needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
 - Smartphone connected or beacon visible : your smartphone OR a BLE beacon needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
 - Beacon visible : BLE beacon needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
-Those modes are use as anti-theft technics.
+Those modes are used as **anti-theft** protection.
 If an thief try to still you escooter, as soon as the escooter is out of range of your bluetooth device, it will cut power of the escooter.<br>

 ### PIN code
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 147258<br>
 <br>
-Usage : Bluetooth PIN code is used when you want to connect a smartphone to your SmartEelc device.
-Change it to protect your SmartElec device from any anybody connection.<br>
+Usage : Bluetooth PIN code is used when you want to connect a smartphone to your SmartEelc device. **Change it to protect your SmartElec device from any anybody connection.**<br>

 ### Beacon Mac Address
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : aa:bb:cc:dd:ee:ff<br>
 <br>
 Usage : To search a beacon you must specify the beacon mac address.
 Search on your smartphone store for a 'BLE Scanner', it will scan all Bluetooth devices and the MAC address (an unique identifier) for the beacon, then enter this MAC address in this setting.<br>
-You can use any Bluetooth Low Energy device as beacon (any BLE band for example) or use a BLE beacon (10$ on aliexpress).<br>
+You can use any Bluetooth Low Energy device as beacon (any BLE band/bracelet for example) or use a BLE beacon (10$ on aliexpress).<br>

 ### Beacon range
 Valid configuration : SmartController / SmartDisplay<br>